-By providing the rate limiting factor (Cysteine), NAC supplementation can increase Glutathione production.
+By providing the rate limiting factor (Cysteine), NAC supplementation can directly increase Glutathione production.

 What Are The Benefits Of NAC Supplementation?

-Whether through increasing Glutathione or exerting it’s own direct antioxidant effects, Cysteine appears to have numerous benefits.
+Whether through increasing Glutathione or exerting it’s own direct antioxidant effects, N-Acetylcysteine appears to have numerous benefits.

 NAC Protects The Liver